lengfei5/Project_neuronal_miRNAs/README.md

     - The batch correction works more or less; but the the batch correction for rab-3 is much improved but still not perfect, in spit of limma or combat batch correction.
     - The reason requires further understanding of batch correction methods.
     - double check the data before and after batch correction for example lsy-6, mir-791 and mir-790
-    - By comparing the log and linear scaling with examples lsy-6, mir-791, mir-790, the observation is that the total amount of specific microRNA defined by pan-neurons is much large than other samples, consequently, the linear model must assign the rest to some neurons, which makes false positives; in contrast, in log-scale the solution will be much sparse and resonable.
+    - By comparing the log and linear scaling with examples lsy-6, mir-791, mir-790, the observation is that the total amount of specific microRNA defined by pan-neurons is much large than other samples, consequently, the linear model must assign the rest to some neurons, which makes false positives; in contrast, in log-scale the solution will be much sparse and resonable, whereas the interpretation will be non-trivial

   - [ ] Integrate the sample qualities into the linear model